b1nary0mega/Destiny/wishlists/readme.md

 ---

-Here are some items to try and be on the watch for.
-I would consider them staples/standards.
+Here are some items to be on the lookout for.
+I would consider these staples.

 ## Weapons